 At the root of almost all architectural or interiors work is space planning.
 Space planning is the process in which we couple the needed work areas, tasks, and requirements with the existing or planned floor area.
 Our space planning includes reorganization of existing space, expansion of existing space, and the planning of new space.
 Starting with a needs analysis or statement of needs, we identify the necessary floor area required for each work station and the relationship of each need or area to the others.
 This information results in a Workstation Inventory, an accounting of all space needed to meet the requirements, and a Relationship Matrix.
 We then analyze the existing or proposed space and develop bubble diagrams to check relationships and sizes.
 Progress is monitored through preliminary concepts and schematic design to final layouts and floor plans.

-We provide some level of development services on nearly every project we undertake.
-Through development studies, zoning review, site planning, project budgeting and project scheduling, we can help answer many of the questions that an owner or developer has prior to starting the project.
+Through development studies, zoning review, site planning, permitting requirements, project budgeting and project scheduling, we can help answer many of the questions that an owner or developer has prior to starting their project.
 Sometimes these also include site evaluation, market area analysis, site concept design and other services also included elsewhere on this list.
+Every client should understand the feasibility and financial reality prior to the outset of their project.

 The Driftmier Architects is a strong proponent of sustainable design and believes that sustainable design is good design.
 Members of our firm are LEED accredited professionals.
 When it comes to sustainable design, we believe in analyzing the total cost of ownership and the “Triple Bottom Line” which equally weighs the environmental impacts, social impacts and economic impacts when making sustainable design decisions.
 Our recent work has incorporated sustainable design techniques such as green roofs, pervious pavement, natural ventilation, radiant heat flooring, ground source heat pumps, use of sustainable materials and a wide variety of other techniques.